TRB

 Water Intake Calculator

-Find out exactly how much water your body needs each day based on your weight, activity level, and environment.
+Find out exactly how much water your body needs each day based on your weight, activity level, and environment — in oz, cups or liters.

 How We Calculate Your Water Intake